 - Private practices

 - Non-profit healthcare organizations

-Next, conduct an internet search and review the organizations’ websites.
-If they look like a good fit, check for a point-of-contact.
+Conduct an internet search and review organizations that you feel would be great to work with.
+If they are a good fit to work with, make sure you check for a point of contact.
 Depending on your industry, titles may include:

 Subject Line: Medical Interpreter – Spanish/English – Experience in Pediatrics

 My name is Jane Smith, and I’m a certified Spanish-English medical interpreter who specializes in pediatrics.
 Throughout my 10-year career, I’ve helped numerous patients and their parents in hospital and clinical settings.